 Again, normally the executor or personal representative deals with a person’s tax affairs from the date of death.
-More information is therefore available in our section for executors and personal representatives ‘how do I deal with the tax affairs of the deceased?’.
+More information is therefore available on our page for executors and personal representatives, How do I deal with the tax affairs of the deceased?.

 What do I have to do about inheritance tax?

-We cover inheritance tax (IHT) on a death, including the rules around spouses or civil partners, in detail in the section ‘what is inheritance tax?’
-You may also find the section ‘what is the nil rate band?’ helpful.
+We cover inheritance tax (IHT) on a death, including the rules around spouses or civil partners, in detail on the page What is inheritance tax?.
+You may also find the page What is the nil rate band? helpful.